 Git has three storages locally: a Working directory, Staging Area, and a Local repository.

-This is where you work, and your files live (also called "untracked").
-All file changes here will be marked, and if not saved to GIT, you will lose them.
+This is where you work and your files live ("untracked").
+All file changes here will be marked; if not saved to GIT, you will lose them.
 The reason is that GIT is not aware of those files.

 When you save your changes with git add, GIT will start tracking and saving your changes with files.
 These changes are stored in the .git directory.
 Then, files are moved from Working Directory to Staging Area.
-Still, if you make changes to these files, GIT will not know about them; you need to tell GIT to notice those changes.
+Still, if you change these files, GIT will not know about them; you need to tell GIT to notice those changes.

 It is the area where everything is saved (commits) in the .git directory.
 So, when you want to move your files from Staging Area to Local Repository, you can use the git commit command.
 After this, your Staging area will be empty.
 If you want to see what is in the Local repository, try git log.